open-contracting-extensions/ocds_project_extension/README.md

 ## Changelog

+### 2018-04-26

+* Add removed field descriptions to guidance section of readme

+### 2017-12-29

+* Remove repeated descriptions for fields in OCDS core from extension schema

 ### 2017-07-08

 * Updated version to maintain conformance with OCDS 1.1, removing the properties in the extension that deleted `planning/budget/project` and `planning/budget/projectID`.